jpsim/jpsim.github.com/source/_posts/2014-07-06-uncovering-sourcekit.markdown

 Exacerbating the problem, Xcode can easily invoke the compiler thousands of times to parse, highlight and typeset source code, all before a user ever hits *⌘+B*.
 That's because unlike most editors (Vim/Sublime/etc), Xcode doesn't use regular expressions to parse source code, but rather Clang's powerful (though much more complex) parser/tokenizer.

-Thankfully, Swift in Xcode 6 moves away from this architecture<sup>1</sup>, combining all these source code manipulation features into a separate process that communicates with Xcode through [XPC][xpc]: `sourcekitd`<sup>2</sup>.
+Thankfully, Swift in Xcode 6 moves away from this architecture<sup>1</sup>, combining all these source code manipulation features into a separate process that communicates with Xcode through [XPC][xpc]: `sourcekitd`.
 This XPC daemon is launched whenever Xcode 6 loads any Swift code.

 ![sourcekit terminated](/images/posts/sourcekit_terminated.jpg)
 <center><sub>Life would be miserable if Xcode crashed every time this appeared</sub></center><br/>

 ## How Xcode uses SourceKit

 Since SourceKit is a private and undocumented tool, we need to get a little creative to learn how to use it.
-By setting the `SOURCEKIT_LOGGING`<sup>4</sup> environment variable, Xcode will log its SourceKit communications to `stdout`, allowing us to monitor its communications in realtime.
+By setting the `SOURCEKIT_LOGGING`<sup>2</sup> environment variable, Xcode will log its SourceKit communications to `stdout`, allowing us to monitor its communications in realtime.
 This is how many of the commands covered in this article were discovered.

 ## Unified Symbol Resolution